 Security Analyst Advises Police To Prepare For More Protests As Elections Draw Near

-• Adib Saani, a security analyst, has warned that the Ghana Police Service must enhance how it handles protests as the 2024 election draws near
+• Security analyst Adib Saani has warned the Ghana Police Service to enhance how it handles protests as the 2024 election draws near

-• He said with tensions very high, it was very likely that there are going to be even more protests in the coming months
+• He said with tensions very high, it was very likely that there were going to be even more protests from citizens in the coming months

-• He also warned those calling for a Kenyan-style demonstration to disabuse their minds of such fantasies
+• Saani also warned those calling for a Kenyan-style demonstration to happen in Ghana to 'disabuse their minds of those fantasies'

-Adib Saani says tensions are high, and so the Police must prepare for more protests.
+Security analyst Adib Saani says tensions are high and warns the Ghana Police Service to prepare for more protests.

 Source: UGC

-The protest had led to the arrest of over 50 protesters, who have since been remanded into police custody for two weeks by an Accra Circuit Court.
+The demonstration had led to the arrest of over 50 protesters, who have since been remanded into police custody for two weeks by an Accra Circuit Court.

 Read also